rog555/abnosql/README.md

 ## Change Feed / Stream Support

 **AWS DynamoDB** [Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) allow Lambda functions to be triggered upon create, update and delete table operations.
-The event sent to the lambda (see [aws docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.Tutorial2.html)) contains `eventName` and `eventSource`, where:
+The event sent to the lambda (see [aws docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.Tutorial2.html)) contains `eventName` and `eventSourceARN`, where:

 - `eventName` - name of event, eg `INSERT`, `UPDATE` or `DELETE`
-- `eventSource` - ARN of the table name
+- `eventSourceARN` - ARN of the table name

 This allows a single stream processor lambda to process events from multiple tables (eg for writing into ElasticSearch)